siddharth-ag2004/Shell/README.md

 8. In proclore, my shell is the only foreground process continuously running in foreground, any other process except for ./a.out will not print '+' sign.

 9. Exit command has not been handled yet as that is not a specification.

+10. peek - has been assumed to be a valid command and is equivalent to the ls of the previous directory.